vigviswa/PHP-MySQL/README.md

 </ol>
 </p>

+# PHP-MYSQL using AJAX

+The babynames.html and babynames_ajax.php files are used to access the same MYSQL data using AJAX and XMLHTTP calls.
+The event is triggered using a button click.

 ## Note

 It is recommended to use MAMP/MAMP Pro on Windows/Mac for creating the MySQL Database.
 Login and Goto the phpMyAdmin Startup page.
 Download Mamp <a href="https://www.mamp.info/en/downloads/">Here</a>